bahrus/be-switched/README.md

 What we've seen so far is we can take matters into our hands, and employ free form scripting to calculate whether to display the contents of the template.

-However, there is one restriction -- There can only be one active sentence contained in the be-switched attribute that starts with "on depending on".
+However, there is one restriction -- There can only be one active sentence contained in the be-switched attribute that starts with "on if * based on".
 This seems reasonable, as the JavaScript logic can be as complex as we want it to be, applying whatever rules make sense to the various factors.

 ## Bye JavaScript, nice knowin' ya!